 \subsection{Output field subject to the detection of a phonon}

 To study the effect of recoil on the scattering more closely, we derive the expression for the output field conditioned on the detection of a phonon at the site $\nn=\mathbf{0}$ of the array.
-For a field at site $\rr$, this reads
+For a field at position $\rr$, this reads

-Equation~\eqref{eq:input_output_with_phonon} is derived from \cref{eq:General_Input_Ouput_Formula} to first order in the Lamb-Dicke parameter and neglecting expectation values to higher order in the phonon operators (as discussed above).
-We can rewrite the first term on the right-hand side by expressing it as a 2D Fourier transform along the $xy$-plane in momentum space as
+Equation~\eqref{eq:input_output_with_phonon} is derived from \cref{eq:General_Input_Ouput_Formula} to first order in the Lamb-Dicke parameter and neglecting expectation values of higher order in the phonon operators (as discussed above).
+We can rewrite the first term on the right-hand side in momentum space by using a 2D Fourier transform along the $xy$-plane: